Computer Science

 Computer Science at Caius

 Caius normally admits about six students a year in Computer Science.
 We have three Fellows in the subject and many others in cognate disciplines.
-Peter Robinson is Professor of Computer Technology and one of our Directors of Studies.
-The other Directors of Studies are Dr Graham Titmus, a College Lecturer with particular interests in speech synthesis, and Professor Timothy Jones, a College Lecturer with research interests in compilers and computer architecture.
-Paula Buttery is a Professor in Computing and Language.
+Timothy Jones is a Professor of Computer Architecture and Compilation and one of our Directors of Studies, the other being Dr Russell Moore, a College Lecturer with research interests in Natural Language Processing.
+Other Fellows include Peter Robinson, Professor of Computer Technology, Paula Buttery, Professor of Language and Machine Learning, and Dr Guy Emerson, College Lecturer with interests in Computer Science and Linguistics.

-The terms at Cambridge are fairly short (eight weeks of lectures during nine or 10 weeks of residence) but intensive.
-A typical week will include 12 one-hour lectures plus as much again for personal study to assimilate the material, a couple of two-hour practicals and two to four one-hour supervisions each requiring four hours of preparation.
+A typical week will include 12 one-hour lectures plus as much again for personal study to assimilate the material, a couple of two-hour practicals and two to four one-hour supervisions, each requiring four hours of preparation.
 Supervisions provide Cambridge's tutorials in small groups of two or three students.
-In the first year, these are usually conducted by fellows in the College, in the second year they are commonly with graduate students in the Computer Laboratory and in the final year the Laboratory organises specialist supervision.
+In the two years, these are conducted by fellows in the College and graduate students in the Department of Computer Science and Technology; in the final year the Department organises specialist supervision.

-Informal discussions with other students form an important part of learning and this is encouraged in Caius by weekly meetings over tea where students can discuss problems and listen to presentations about project work from students in later parts of the course.
-We also have an annual dinner in February and a lunch party just before the exams in Summer.
+Informal discussions with other students form an important part of learning and this is encouraged in Caius by regular meetings over tea where students can discuss problems and listen to presentations about project work from students in later parts of the course.
+We have an annual dinner in February for current students where we also welcome back alumni.

 Teaching Fellows